refinedev/refine/documentation/blog/2024-11-08-react-usereducer.md

 hide_table_of_contents: false
 ---

+**This article was last updated on November 8, 2024 to include lazy initialization, error handling techniques, and default selection strategies in advanced useReducer implementations.**

 ## Introduction

 React [`useReducer()`](https://react.dev/reference/react/useReducer) hook is a state hook used often as a versatile alternative to `useState()`.
 It helps aggregate multiple states of a component in one place, particularly in scenarios that involve the state's changes at multiple nesting levels, and originating from multiple action types and sources. `useReducer()` gives access to data and actions defined in a React reducer.
 It exposes the `state` for a component to consume, and a `dispatch()` function to invoke actions that alters the `state`.